roads/web-experiment-tutorial/tutorial_part2_server.md

 4. Modify the `_v0.config.py` configuration file.
   * Change the user name (e.g., `username = 'yourusername'`
   * Change the password to the appropriate password (e.g. `password = ‘yourpassword’`)
+  * Change the ipaddr to the appropriate IP address of your server
   * Change the website name (e.g., `website = ‘yourusername-server-tutorial’`)
+  * Change the htdocsUrl to the actual URL of your server.
+AMT requires https to run external HITS.
 5. Deploy the website by running `python3 deploy_website.py v0` from a terminal on your local machine while within the wrapper directory (`\server-tutorial-wrapper`).
 6. If everything worked you should now be able to view the website at www.mozerlab.us/yourusername-server-tutorial.
 7. Modify the code as you see fit and redeploy.